Please note that by continuing to use this site you consent to the terms of our

 The user interface on protected endpoints consists of a System Tray icon and a small information window.
 Here you can see the status of the real-time malware protection, and date/time of the next scheduled backup.
 Settings for backup encryption and proxy server can also be changed here.
 Users can scan a folder or file for malware by right-clicking it in Windows File Explorer.

 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Acronis immediately detected and quarantined the malicious files.
 No alert was shown.

-Avast Business Antivirus Pro Plus provides a cloud-based console for managing the endpoint protection software.
-Additional features for Windows clients include data shredding, a VPN, and data & identity protection.
-Exchange and SharePoint security are provided for Windows Server.
-Patch management is included for all Windows computers, although automatic installation of patches requires a separate licence for Avast Business Patch Management.
-This review considers only the malware protection features.
+Avast Ultimate Business Security provides a cloud-based console for managing the endpoint protection software.
+Additional features for Windows clients include USB device control, a replacement firewall, data shredding, a VPN, and data & identity protection.
+Exchange and SharePoint security are provided for Windows Servers, and a full patch management feature is included for all Windows computers.
+This review considers only the malware protection features, however.
 The product can manage networks with thousands of devices.
 However, due to its ease of use, we feel it would also be suitable for small businesses without dedicated IT support staff.

 Well suited to small and medium businesses

 Console is easy to navigate and meets accessibility standards